-There is no one-size-fits-all recipe for a Sloe Gin Fizz.
-As you will see below, there are many ways that you can adapt it to your individual taste or for a particular sloe gin.
+There is no one-size-fits-all recipe for a sloe gin fizz.
+You can adapt it to your individual taste or for a particular sloe gin.
 The base recipe splits sloe gin with regular gin.
 If you have one of the well-crafted sloe gins (or your homemade favorite), you may want to skip the London dry gin completely.

 - Pour the sloe gin, gin, lemon juice, and simple syrup into a cocktail shaker filled with ice.